Bringing your futuristic vision for a new product to life is one of the biggest hurdles for aspiring entrepreneurs.

 At this stage in the new product development process, your product is poised to transform into a prototype or the inaugural version.
 This tangible representation allows real-life testing, moving beyond conceptualization on paper.
 Termed as a Minimal Viable Product (MVP), this prototype serves as a simplified version, offering insights into functionality and highlighting areas for enhancement.

 In the dynamic process of iterative and incremental development, a minimal viable product (MVP) can be introduced to the market with essential features.
-Adjustments are then guided by customer feedback, facilitated through effective communication and collaboration.
+Adjustments are then guided by customer feedback collected via different feedback methods, facilitated through effective communication and collaboration.

 Gartner emphasizes the significance of involving customers early in the development stages, providing a strategic advantage in crafting products aligned with ergonomic principles.